 From the very beginning Lahden yhteiskoulu has been a private school.
-At first the school was governed by The Patrons’ Association and since 1950 by The Lahden Yhteiskoulu Foundation.
+At first the school was governed by The Patrons' Association and since 1950 by The Lahden Yhteiskoulu Foundation.
 The school premises were donated by the town in 1951.
-The extension called Siipi, the Wing, was constructed in six stages in 1956, 1958, 1964, 1988, 1993 and 2001.
+The extension called Siipi, the Wing, was constructed in seven stages in 1956, 1958, 1964, 1988, 1993, 2001 and 2005.
 The old school building Museo, the Museum, finished in 1899 was completely reconstructed and renovated during the years 1994 and 1995.

 Extension of functions

 The school for upper secondary department for adults in connection with Lahden yhteiskoulu was established in 1963 being the first school for upper secondary department for adults outside the capital area.